 Moreover, your subjective evidence of disability and pain (i.e., written statements and testimony) will only be given evidentiary weight when it is supported by competent medical evidence.
 For that reason, I recommend a well-prepared medical analysis of your condition and its effect on your ability to perform the job duties of your position.

 No post on this website is legal advice, is meant to be legal advice, and certainly does not serve as a substitute for legal advice.
 Information is power, and we are providing this information to give you, the federal employee, with some power.
 This information is not widely or easily accessible to Federal Employees.

-The Law Office of Eric Pines represents Federal employees under FERS or CSRS in their applications for disability retirement to OPM.
+Pines Federal represents Federal employees under FERS or CSRS in their applications for disability retirement to OPM.
 If an application for disability retirement is denied, the Firm represents Federal employees under both FERS and CSRS in their MSPB appeals of denials of disability retirement applications by OPM.

 It is best to consult with a lawyer familiar with Merit Systems Protection Board (MSPB) appeals to discuss the facts and law of your particular case.
-If you have questions about disability retirement under FERS or CSRS, or OPM’s denial of your applications for disability retirement benefits under FERS or CSRS, contact an MSPB attorney at the Law Office of Eric Pines to schedule a telephone consultation.
+If you have questions about disability retirement under FERS or CSRS, or OPM’s denial of your applications for disability retirement benefits under FERS or CSRS, contact an MSPB attorney at the Law Offices of Eric L. Pines, PLLC to schedule a telephone consultation.